era-platform/cene-for-racket/notes/20190731-lexical-units.md

 Pre-reads its lexical extent to find matching brackets.
 Returns control to the macroexpander to continue expanding the portion of the stream that follows the closing paren, and concurrently does the rest of its work by expanding a modified copy of its input stream where the stream ends after the closing paren.

-Spends its "what does this lexical unit define, what does it export, and what struct tag export circumstances does it determine?" familiarity ticket to say that it defines an unceremonious export metadata operation and a bounded expression operation, each with its name based on `export-metadata-op-and-bounded-expr-op`.
+Spends its interface familiarity ticket to say that it defines an unceremonious export metadata operation and a bounded expression operation, each with its name based on `export-metadata-op-and-bounded-expr-op`.

-Writes a first `directive` expression that defines something with a name based on `export-metadata-op-and-struct-medatata-op-and-bounded-expr-op-and-main-tag`:
+Contributes a first `directive` expression that defines something with a name based on `export-metadata-op-and-struct-medatata-op-and-bounded-expr-op-and-main-tag`:

 * An unceremonious export metadata operation that exports this defined operation as well as a bounded expression operation defined below.

 Reads `body` as an expression in the lexical unit's inner scope, but while augmenting that scope with unceremonious expression operations for each of the `...-arg` identifiers that associate them with local variables.
-Wraps the result in a blamed lambda expression which binds `blame-arg` as its blame argument and `expression-sequence-output-stream-arg` as its primary argument.
+Wraps the result in a blamed lambda expression which binds `read-blame-arg` as its blame argument and `expression-sequence-output-stream-arg` as its primary argument.
 Wraps this again in function expressions that bind the other arguments.
 Verifies that the expression that results from all this wrapping has no free variables.

-Writes a second `directive` expression that defines another thing with a name based on `export-metadata-op-and-bounded-expr-op`:
+Contributes a second `directive` expression that defines another thing with a name based on `export-metadata-op-and-bounded-expr-op`:

 * A bounded expression operation.
 The definition of this operation incorporates the wrapped function expression, passing its result some specific values for `definition-site-unique-name-arg` and `definition-site-qualify-arg` based on the `directive`'s unique name and qualify function and otherwise passing it the same arguments the operation receives from the macroexpander.
+The expected result is an extfx effectful computation, just as the macroexpander would need.
+The arguments corresponding to the ones received from the macroexpander are:

+  * `read-blame-arg`: A blame value that indicates the call site of the operation that invoked the macroexpander.

+  * `expression-blame-arg`: A blame value that indicates the source location of the brackets surrounding this bounded expression operation.

+  * `call-site-unique-name-arg`: A authorized name that hasn't yet been claimed as unique, which represents the unique identity of the call site.

+  * `call-site-qualify-arg`: A qualify function which represents the way names are qualified at the call site.

+  * `text-input-stream-arg`: An unspent text input stream which can be used to read the body of this bounded expression operation.

+  * `expression-sequence-output-stream-arg`: An unspent expression sequence output stream which can be used to write the sequence of expressions that this bounded expression operation expands into.
+Typically, an expression operation that represents a comment will write precisely zero expressions, and an expression operation that represents an expression will write precisely one.

+  * `extfx-then-arg`: A function that produces an extfx effectful computation given updated versions of `call-site-unique-name`, `call-site-qualify-arg`, `text-input-stream-arg`, and `expression-sequence-output-stream-arg`.
+The updated versions of the streams must be future incarnations of the same streams that were supplied originally.
+The updated unique name can be any authorized name that hasn't yet been claimed as unique.
+The qualify function can be any qualify function, and it will typically be used for code that follows this bounded expression operation's closing bracket.

 ---

 ```
 (def-unexportable-nameless-bounded-expr-op
-  blame-arg
+  read-blame-arg
+  expression-blame-arg
   definition-site-unique-name-arg
   definition-site-qualify-arg
   call-site-unique-name-arg